frankframework/frank-manual/docs/source/advancedDevelopment/properties/referencing.rst

      From stage LOC, I say My text is Hello

 #.
-For some application servers, you can also set Java properties like ``-Dproperty=value``.
+For some application servers, you can also set Java properties like ``-Dproperty="value"``.
 These properties are then defined within the Frank!Framework.
 This applies to Apache Tomcat and also for Tomcat4Ibis.
 Please stop Tomcat4Ibis.
 Restart Tomcat4Ibis with an argument to set a Java property.
 This is different for Windows and Linux:

    * Windows users start Tomcat4Ibis as follows: ::